 Everyone who has some previous knowledge of a language, but is new to the program at Carolina, is required to take a placement test if you intend to take language classes.

-New students register for fall classes at orientation sessions over the summer, but won’t have the opportunity to take placement tests until fall.
-(Some languages offer online placement tests that can be taken before coming to orientation, but currently this is not the case for any Asian language.)
-Consequently, you are encouraged to go ahead and enroll at orientation for whatever language level you think might be right for you.
+New students register for fall classes over the summer, but won’t have the opportunity to take Asian-language placement tests until fall.
+Consequently, you are encouraged to go ahead and enroll during the summer for whatever language level you think might be right for you.
 To help you make that choice, there are self-assessment guides available in several languages:

-(If you are enrolling in Persian, we’re sorry there is not currently a self-assessment guide available.
+(If you are enrolling in Persian or Turkish, we’re sorry there is not currently a self-assessment guide available.
 Take your best guess.)

 This self-assessment is not a substitute for the formal placement test (which you should also sign up for), but will increase your chances of picking the right course, so that when you get your placement result, you’ll already be enrolled in the right class.
 If you are placed at a level other than what you had predicted, you’ll need to drop that class and switch to the correct level (which the department can help you with if needed).